-- A. Authority.
-A blanket purchase order may be issued for up to \$25,000 for the purchase of miscellaneous commodities where the quantity cannot be anticipated or where it is not practical to store all items until they are needed.
-Single item purchases pursuant to a blanket purchase order may not exceed \$3,5001,000.
-Capital items may not be purchased on blanket POs.
-Blanket purchase orders issued as a result of a bid or piggyback contract (entered into in accordance with section 3.3), or otherwise approved by the County Administrator (up to \$50,000) or the Board (up to or in excess of \$50,000), are exempt from the \$25,000 limit and the \$1,000 single item purchase limit.
+A blanket purchase order may be issued for up to \$35,000 for the purchase of miscellaneous commodities where the quantity cannot be anticipated or where it is not practical to store all items until they are needed.
+Single item purchases pursuant to a blanket purchase order may not exceed \$3,500.
+Capital items may not be purchased on blanket POs, unless the blanket PO is associated with a bid or contract, or the using department has been explicitly authorized to make capital purchases on a blanket PO by the Budget Director.
+Blanket purchase orders issued as a result of a bid or piggyback contract (entered into in accordance with section 3.3), or otherwise approved by the County Administrator (up to \$75,000) or the Board (up to or in excess of \$75,000), are exempt from the \$35,000 limit.
 Blanket purchase orders shall be effective for up to one year, and only for the fiscal year for which it has been issued.
-Blanket Purchase orders should be requested in the full estimated expenditure for the year. - B. Requisition.
-Requests for blanket purchase orders shall be initiated by entry of an electronic requisition into MUNIS indicating the vendor, item description, and amount being requested.
-Blanket purchase orders shall then be prepared on the standard purchase order form which shall include the following information: - A. Dates the blanket purchase order is to be in effect (i.e., start and end dates). - B. General description of commodities to be purchased. - C. Multiple line items are required where more than one account number is to be used.
-Each account number requires a separate line. - C. Procedure if Initial Purchase Order is Exceeded.
-After the blanket purchase order is issued to the vendor, the Originating Department is authorized to place orders directly with the vendor using the purchase order number.
-If the amount of the initial blanket purchase order will be exceeded, the department shall request authority to increase the amount from the Budget Department.
-If the Budget Department approves the request, the Purchasing Division shall process the change order, up to a maximum total of \$25,000 (for purchase orders not associated with a bid, contract, or piggyback, which may exceed the \$25,000 threshold).
-The County Administrator may authorize an increase up to a maximum \$50,000 total (on purchase orders not associated with a bid, contract, or piggyback).
+Blanket Purchase order requisitions should be requested in the full estimated expenditure for the year.